 The central section is quieter initially, and unaccompanied (for the Lord is gracious), but it reverts to a sudden fortissimo (And his truth endureth) for all forces, which then leads to a lengthy reprise and a triumphant conclusion in B Major.

 The fourth movement, A Birth was Made, is another ternary structure, in G Major.
-It is a gentle setting for soprano solo, piano and (mostly) muted brass, of a poem by Pam Lambert which derides the commercialisation of Christmas and the devaluing of the Christian message.
+It is a gentle setting for sopranos, organ and (mostly) muted brass, of a poem by Pam Lambert which derides the commercialisation of Christmas and the devaluing of the Christian message.

-The choir participates in the central section with a sped-up version of the soprano melody, now in triple time; and the filigree piano writing symbolises the excess icing and glitter, which denote our current celebration of this festival.
+The rest of the choir participates in the central section with a sped-up version of the soprano melody, now in triple time; and the filigree piano writing symbolises the excess icing and glitter, which denote our current celebration of this festival.

-A return to the opening key allows the soprano to reiterate her first verse, this time extending into A life to grow, Lord Jesus, which gives the cantata its title.
+A return to the opening key allows the sopranos to reiterate their first verse, this time extending into A life to grow, Lord Jesus, which gives the cantata its title.

 The last movement, Gloria, for brass and chorus, is an extended reprise of the Prelude, this time setting the laudatory words, Gloria in excelsis Deo.